User Research

 Leveraging user journey mapping to improve user empathy involves stepping into the user’s shoes to truly understand their motivations, frustrations, and needs at every stage.

 I use journey maps to help better align our team with the users priorities.
-This helps prioritize enhancements that resonate—such as simplifying a complex workflow or amplifying a satisfying feature—ultimately creating more intuitive, human-centered solutions that build trust and satisfaction.
+This helps prioritize enhancements that resonate, such as simplifying a complex workflow or amplifying a satisfying feature.